+10.2.
 Financial Allocation

 Parties will not be charged for the PBO's services or for expenses incurred as PBO and departments fulfil requests.
-However, in the interest of fairness for all parties, it is necessary to set a ceiling on unforeseen financial expenses incurred on behalf of an individual party.
+However, in the interest of fairness, it may be necessary to set a ceiling on unforeseen financial expenses incurred on behalf of an individual party.